Classes | |

 Multipath fading is the process where the received signal is a sum of many reflections, each with different propagation time, phase and attenuation.
 The sum signal will vary in time if the receiver (or transmitter) moves, or if some of the reflectors move.
 We usually refer to this process as a fading process and try to model it as a stochastic process.
 The most common model is the Rayleigh fading model where the process is modeled as a sum of infinitely many (in practise it is enough with only a few) received reflections from all angles (uniformly distributed) around the receiver.
 Mathematically we write the received signal, as

-where is the transmitted signal and is the complex channel coefficient (or fading process).
-If this process is modeled as a Rayleigh fading process then is a complex Gaussian process and the envelope is Rayleigh distributed.
+is the complex channel coefficient (or fading process).
+If this process is modeled as a Rayleigh fading process then

 where is the maximum Doppler frequency given by

-Here is the speed of light and is the carrier frequency.
-Often the maximum Doppler frequency is given as the normalized Doppler , where is the sample duration (often the symbol time) of the simulated system.
-Instead of specifying the correlation function one can specify the Doppler spectrum (the Fourier transform of ).
+is the sample duration (often the symbol time) of the simulated system.
+Instead of specifying the correlation function

 The average power and delay profiles are defined as: